nagyrajmund/gesturebot/README.md

     ```
     docker start -ai gesturebot
     ```
 - Note that the gesture generation model will download around 10 GBs of data (for the language model) into the `.word_vectors_cache` folder when it's run for the first time.
+However, the 6,6 GB `wiki.en.vec` file can be removed after the first run.

 Now you should be able to talk with the agent via the following ways:
   - Enter text in the input field and press `Submit` OR